frangam/diff-tsd/README.md

 ## Execution in background
-Also, you can run the script with [nohup](https://en.wikipedia.org/wiki/Nohup) which ignores the hangup signal.
+You can run the scripts with [nohup](https://en.wikipedia.org/wiki/Nohup) which ignores the hangup signal.
 This means that you can close the terminal without stopping the execution.
 Also, don’t forget to add & so the script runs in the background:

 ```sh
 $ nohup accelerate launch train.py --config CONFIG_FILE  > your.log &